wireseo/tp/docs/DeveloperGuide.md

       Expected: No `Student` of such name is found.
 GUI displays empty `Student` list, showing "No Student" text.

    1. Test case: `view -s`<br>
-      Expected: Success message of viewing all `Student`s is shown in the status message.
-All `Student`s displayed in the GUI under the `Student` tab.
+      Expected: Success message of viewing all `Students` is shown in the status message.
+All `Students` displayed in the GUI under the `Student` tab.

 ### 7.5 Edit Login Details